 Kuna is a medium-sized city located in the state of Idaho.
-With a population of 17,226 people and two constituent neighborhoods, Kuna is the 14th largest community in Idaho.
-Much of the housing stock in Kuna was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Kuna economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Kuna, where the median household income is $57,417.00.
+With a population of 22,257 people and two constituent neighborhoods, Kuna is the 14th largest community in Idaho.
+Kuna has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Kuna, where the median household income is $68,017.00.

-Kuna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Kuna is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Kuna who work in office and administrative support (16.74%), sales jobs (13.79%), and healthcare (8.51%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kuna is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Kuna is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Kuna who work in sales jobs (12.79%), management occupations (11.21%), and food service (10.45%).

 Also of interest is that Kuna has more people living here who work in computers and math than 95% of the places in the US.